xdien/img_smg_label_studio/README.md

+# About
+This project is fork from https://github.com/tristanratz/Interactive-Image-Segmentation.git
+- The .h5 files are downloaded from the original project.
+- If tensorflow version is 2 then you should use the fork Mask_RCNN available on github

 # Image Segmentation Module for Label Studio

 This module was build facilitate the creation of large image segmentation datasets with the help of artificial intelligence with label-studio.